Junior Co-op

 Time: 6:00 PM

-Location: Sarasota Alliance Church, 7221 Bee Ridge Rd., Sarasota
+Location: Renewal Church, 7221 Bee Ridge Rd., Sarasota

 What We Believe

-It’s important to know that while Learning and Families welcomes all families, we teach from a Young-Earth-Creationist perspective.
-To view our Statement of Faith, click on the link below.
+It’s important to know that Learning and Families teaches from a Young-Earth-Creationist and Protestant perspective.
+To view our Statement of Faith, click on the link below to ensure that we can serve your family well.

 What to Expect on a Junior Co-Op Day